masaf2/ChIP-seq_pipeline/README.md

       screen -r screenName

-[12] If the job is completed, this message will appear :
+[12] When the job is completed, this message will appear :

       Experiment ExperimentName processed in X hours X minutes and X seconds !
       This experiment used X additional disk space on your device.